Tulane University Logo

 Tulane University Seal Logo

 Unlike the logo, the university seal is intended for special occasions.
 It can be seen at official events, on documents and diplomas, on the institution’s flag, and above the entrance to the Howard-Tilton Memorial Library.
-The main element of the seal is a triangular heraldic shield with a narrowing at the top.
+The main element of the seal is a triangular heraldic shield with a narrow top.
 It is divided into four segments, red and black, arranged in a checkerboard pattern.

 In the red quarters, light gray crescents are depicted, which are directed “horns” upwards and are complemented by small five-pointed stars of yellow color on the right and left.
 These signs were taken from the coat of arms of Jean-Baptiste Le Moyne de Bienville, the man who founded New Orleans.
 The red-gray stripe, drawn directly above the shield, symbolizes the famous cloak of Bienville.
 In the black segments, there are three gray towers in each part.
 They are borrowed from the coat of arms of the French city of Tours, where Sieur de Bienville was born.